Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 Rebuilding Neovim also opened up many doors towards developing handy features.
 One & the most killer feature of the editor is the embedded Lua 5.1 (_and LuaJIT_) environment.

 The devs also took other performance optimization course of action as well.
-One of them included making Neovim run in an [Event Loop][Event Loop].
+One of them included making Neovim run in an [Event Loop][event loop].
 So, you can finally bid goodbye to plugins that would hang earlier!

 Besides that, the devs have also ensured backwards compatibility with VimScript.
 So, if you’re a long-term Vim user who wants to try out Neovim, don’t fret, you'll be fine.
 You can configure Neovim to read your older `.vimrc` just fine albeit with some trivial hacks here & there.